cjshelton/portfolio/src/blog-posts/2021-12-17-typescript-part-1-an-introduction/index.md

 </div>
 <p class="img-attribute">We get intellisense for the function to inform us how it should be called.</p>

-**\*** There is an exception to this when using some IDEs like VSCode which is discussed in a later section.
+**\*** There is an exception to this when using some IDEs like VSCode which will be discussed in a future post.

 # Is TypeScript its Own Language?